 - Best smartwatches

-After testing a number of models, the best cheap smartwatch overall is the Apple Watch Series 3.
+The best cheap smartwatch overall is the Apple Watch Series 3.
 With a starting price of $199, it's at the high end for a cheap smartwatch, but has the most to offer when it comes to apps, notifications, fitness tracking, and more.
-However, you'll need an iPhone.
+Plus, the Apple Watch 3 has Apple Pay built in, so you can use it to purchase items without having to touch anything.
+You'll need an iPhone if you want to use it, but you'll get the latest watchOS 7 that released with the Apple Watch 6.

-The best cheap smartwatch for Android users is the Samsung Galaxy Watch Active, which is also $199, but has great fitness tracking and a great design.
+The best cheap smartwatch for Android users is the Samsung Galaxy Watch Active, which is also $199, but has fitness tracking features including built-in GPS, a great design, and has a longer battery life than Wear OS smartwatches.
+The Samsung Galaxy Watch 3 is the premium alternative.

-while replacing your fitness tracker.
-And you don't have to be an iPhone user to wear a smartwatch, because there are a slew of Wear OS (formerly Android Wear) watches from which to choose.
-Even the Apple Watch itself has become cheaper.
+And you don't have to be an iPhone or Samsung phone user to wear a smartwatch, because there are a slew of Wear OS watches from which to choose.

 The best cheap smartwatches you can buy today